wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
+= 1.6.3 =
+* Improvement
+ * The discount is now automatically applied in when you buy from the plugin and a promotion is active

 = 1.6.2 =
 * Bug Fix
  * Correctly display the modal when clicking on the plan suggestion button on bulk optimisation page